Assistant or Associate Professor, Director, Ambulatory Clerkships & Special Projects

 Review evaluations from sites and from students, analyze the information/ data with continuous quality improvement in mind to come forward proactively with ways to enhance the program.

-Work with / interface with clinical learning integration team to ensure classroom experiences compliment ICE experiences and assessments include both.
+Work with clinical learning integration team to ensure classroom experiences compliment ICE experiences and assessments include both.

 Continuously update our faculty and student guides, evaluations of the program and preceptors, and student assessment forms to ensure all is addressed proactively and ties to assessments.

-Current ICE offices include medicine, pediatrics, OB/GYN, surgery and psychiatry.
+Liaise with ICE preceptors/offices including medicine, pediatrics, OB/GYN, surgery and psychiatry.
 A successful candidate in this role will be able to stay current and up-to-date on best practices and educational research in the field, visit sites and assess expanding possible site locations to incorporate home visit services, nursing homes, emergency departments and other sites, for example.

 Superb organizational skills, interpersonal and communication skills, professionalism, creative vision and ability to implement programmatic development required